sdivakarrajesh/PlaySync/README.md

 # PlaySync

-A Web Application that allow users to sync their YouTube video playback across users in a local network using socket communication.
+A Web Application that allow users to sync their YouTube video playback using websocket.
+The users can join an already existing channel with the other users or create a new channel and add the video they wish to watch.

-## Instructions
+# Instructions

 ## Running Locally
-Install Node.js
+- Install Node.js
-Create an account in Heroku and make sure that Heroku CLI is installed Clone the repository and browse into it using PowerShell(for windows) or Terminal(for Mac or Linux) Then
+- Create an account in Heroku and make sure that Heroku CLI is installed
+- Clone the repository and browse into it using PowerShell(for windows) or Terminal(for Mac or Linux)
+- Then,
 ```
 npm install
 npm start